Schexnayder: United States

+One departure from France and two Arrivals in Louisiana

-A Scheckschneider family, consisting of Hans Rhinhart, Catherine, and their two sons left L’Orient, France aboard the La Garonne in January 1721.
-Several on board were taken ill, and their son Jacob was one of the sixteen who were left in Brest, France because they were too ill for the voyage.
-The name of the second son was not recorded, and no record of this family has been found in Louisiana.
-An undated- likely post-1732- list of inhabitants of the German Coast (St Charles Parish) lists a Henry Albert Scheckschneider as holding 4 arpents on the west bank.
+A Scheckschneider family, consisting of Hans Rhinhart, Catherine, and their two children left L’Orient, France aboard the La Garonne in January 1721.
+Several on board were taken ill.
+Their son Jacob was one of the sixteen who were left in Brest, France because they were too ill for the voyage.
+Professor J. Hanno Deiler mistakenly says that Henry Albert Schexnayder is the brother of Jacob.
+A 1768 document provides the names of the parents of Henry Albert Schexnayder.

+Only two Schexnayder families left records in Louisiana.

+An undated (likely post-1732) list of inhabitants of the German Coast (St Charles Parish) shows Henry Albert Scheckschneider lives next door to Bernard Wick, his father-in-law on the west bank of the Mississippi River.

 The New Orleans Catholic Church has records for two Schexnayder families: